-Here's how they look after two months of care at Happy Animals Club.
-Their names are Blackie, Brownie, and White Puppy and they will be
+Here's how they looked after two months of care at Happy Animals Club.
+Their names are Blackie, Brownie, and White Puppy.

 In addition, I got enough money to start an animal shelter.
 On May 1, 2014, I leased

-Happy Animals Club's main goal will be to rescue dogs from the city pound.
+Happy Animals Club's main goal is rescuing dogs from the city pound.

-finding the dogs good homes when they are ready.
+finding the dogs good homes once they are healthy again.

-This is a big challenge because in the Philippines most people want pure breed dogs.
+This is a problem because in the Philippines most people want pure breed dogs.
 They don't like mutts, even though mutts are

 just as smart, just as loyal, and just as loving.